rubenhensen/sac2c/tests/README.md

 When writing a unit test we rely on a few conventions.
 First, we keep the size of each unit test as small as possible.
-For that reason, unit tests do not use standard library.
+For that reason, unit tests do not use the standard library.
 Common functionality, like basic wrappers around builtin functions are defined in `mini-stdlib.sac` that should be used via `#include "mini-stdlib.sac"`.

 Secondly, we want to abstract generic functionality.
 Therefore, we provide a file called `common.mk` that contains convenient makefile definitions that are often used.
 It is very likely that every unit test should start with
 ```